xwayz/ritual-auth/README.md

         "status" => "active"
     ]);

-    And Seeder This Class, You can Custom value in SettingTable according to the needs, but the code above is mandatory.
+    And Seed This Class, You can Custom value in SettingTable according to the needs, but the code above is mandatory.